bcgov/bcrs-shared-components/README.md

 The Storybook (sample) pages for this library are at https://bcgov.github.io/bcrs-shared-components/.

-## How to Publish New or Upgraded Component to npm?

-- run `lerna bootstrap --hoist` to update depencency (for local development)
-- run `lerna version --include-merged-tags` and select a version (Do not run this from fork.
-It depends on git tags to identify changes)
-- run `lerna publish from-package` to publish to npm

 # Workflow

 ### 1. Clone this repo to your workstation